quicwg/base-drafts/draft-ietf-quic-transport.md

 connection-level flow control, connection migration, and data reliability.

 An accompanying document describes QUIC's loss detection and congestion control
 {{QUIC-RECOVERY}}.
-As these are sender-side only mechanisms they can be changed without negotiating a new QUIC version.
-This document specifies version 0x00000001 of QUIC which uses TLS1.3 for key negotiation as described in
+Each implementation of QUIC will unilaterally select a loss detection and congestion control strategy.
+A recommended approach is described in {{QUIC-RECOVERY}}.
+This document specifies version 0x00000001 of QUIC which uses TLS 1.3 for key negotiation as described in {{QUIC-TLS}}.
-{{QUIC-TLS}}.
 Key negotiation and encryption is described in a separate docuement to make changes to only this part easier in future versions.

-All versions of QUIC MUST conform to the protocol invariants in
+All versions of QUIC conform to the protocol invariants in {{QUIC-INVARIANTS}}.
-{{QUIC-INVARIANTS}}.

-QUIC is a name, not an acronym.

 # Conventions and Definitions